 10. Raincoat or umbrella

-This is more about convenience than anything else.
+Ever changed a tire in the rain?
+Yeah, it’s even less fun than it sounds.
 There’s nothing worse than having the skies open on your way out or even on your way home.
 Keep an umbrella or raincoat in your trunk for a rainy day.